donydony2009/ObisidianResearch/Research/Soy vs testosterone/Soy vs testosterone.md

 - 6 months
 - "high protein intake has been associated with decreased SHBG"
 - SHBG decreased for all groups
+- **!
+Study doesn't find a statistically significant change in testosterone .**

 **Different legumes isoflavones**